ceph/teuthology/docs/siteconfig.rst

     # processes
     watchdog_interval: 120

+    # How old a scheduled job can be, in seconds, before the dispatcher
+    # considers it 'expired', skipping it.
+    max_job_age: 1209600

     # How long a scheduled job should be allowed to run, in seconds, before
     # it is killed by the supervisor process.
     max_job_time: 259200